-- (i) An employee shall be entitled to unpaid parental leave upon four (4) weeks written notice of the expected birth date of the child.
-Such leave shall be for a maximum thirty-seven (37) weeks and in accordance with Section 51.1 of the Employment Standards Act. - (ii) In the case of a parental leave as an extension to a maternity leave, the employee shall provide four (4) weeks written notice of such request and such leave shall not be greater than twenty-six (26) weeks.
-The combined maternity leave and parental leave shall not exceed fifty-two (52) weeks for the same birth except for the extra six (6) week entitlement under Article 24.07 (i) and five (5) week entitlement under Article 24.07 (v). - (iii) An employee will be entitled to a leave of absence without pay to a maximum period of thirty-seven (37) weeks, for the purpose of adopting a child, without loss of classification or benefits on return to work, in accordance with the provisions of subsection (vi) below.
-The employee will be required to furnish proof of adoption.
+- (iii) An employee shall be entitled to unpaid parental leave upon four (4) weeks written notice of the expected birth date of the child.
+Such leave shall be for a maximum of a maximum of sixty-two (62) weeks and in accordance with Section 51.1 of the Employment Standards Act. - (iv) In the case of a parental leave as an extension to a maternity leave, the employee shall provide four (4) weeks written notice of such request and such leave shall not be greater than twenty-six (26) weeks when electing for a standard parental leave, or a maximum of fifty-two (52) weeks when electing for an extended parental leave.
+The combined maternity leave and parental leave shall not exceed fifty-two (52) weeks when electing for a standard parental leave, or a maximum of seventy-eight (78) weeks when electing for an extended parental leave, for the same birth except for the extra six (6) week entitlement under Article 24.07 (i) and five (5) week entitlement under Article 24.07 (vi). - (v) An employee will be entitled to a leave of absence without pay to a maximum period of sixty-two (62) weeks, for the purpose of adopting a child, without loss of classification or benefits on return to work, in accordance with the provisions of subsection (vi) below.
+The employee will be required to furnish proof of adoption. - (vi) If the child has a physical, psychological or emotional condition requiring an additional period of parental care, the employee is entitled to up to five (5) additional weeks of unpaid leave, beginning immediately after the end of the leave taken under subsection (iii) or (iv).

-- (iv) If the child has a physical, psychological or emotional condition requiring an additional period of parental care, the employee is entitled to up to five (5) additional weeks of unpaid leave, beginning immediately after the end of the leave taken under subsection (iii) or (iv). - (v) The employee returning to work after the expiry of the authorized leave, will be reinstated in all respects and service will be deemed to be continuous. - (vi) The Board shall provide to a regular employee a leave of absence with pay to a maximum of four (4) days for the purpose of the adoption or legal guardianship of a child.
+- (vii) The employee returning to work after the expiry of the authorized leave, will be reinstated in all respects and service will be deemed to be continuous. - (viii) The Board shall provide to a regular employee a leave of absence with pay to a maximum of four (4) days for the purpose of the adoption or legal guardianship of a child.